datastructures-js/datastructures-js/README.md

 ```

 ### extend
 There are always some domain-specific use cases for data structures that require either a tweak or additional functionality.
-As the data structures are implemented in ES6 as general purpose classes. you can extend any of these classes to override or enhance the functionality in your own code.
+As the data structures are implemented as general purpose es6 classes. you can extend any of these classes to override or enhance the functionality in your own code.

 #### Example